Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Distortion and energy emission rate: comparative study

-It has been observed that when we increase the rotation parameter $a$, some constraints are imposed on the parameter $b$.
-In fact, only the small values of the latter are possible being also seen for the horizon radius $r_h^{KN}$.
-For such regions, the energy emission rate can be approached.
-In Fig.\ref{enmKN}, these energetic aspects are plotted as a function of the emission frequency $\varpi$ for different values of $a$ and $b$. \\ For small values of the rotation rate $a$, it has been seen from this figure that the KN-AdS black hole involves a slower evaporation process contrary to the KN-AdS one.
+In Fig.(\ref{enmKN}), these energetic aspects are plotted as a function of the emission frequency $\varpi$ for different values of $a$ and $b$. \\ For small values of the rotation rate $a$, it has been seen from this figure that the KN-AdS black hole involves a slower evaporation process contrary to the KS-AdS one.
 Increasing the rotation rate parameter $a$, however, we remark that both black holes exhibit similar behaviors.
-A particular observation is that when we increase $b$, the KN emission rate becomes smaller than the KS one which can be clearly observed from the associated shadow radius and the temperature.
+This behavior of the energy emission can be clearly observed from the associated shadow radius and the temperature.
 This could be due to stringy effects on the black hole solutions.
 This suggestion could be addressed in future works.